ACT INTERNSHIP PROGRAMME (ACT DIR 50-7)

 DETAILS OF PROJECT:

-- Assist in the preparation of read ahead material, presentations and talking points for senior military staff.
+- Prepare read ahead material and presentations and talking points/ notes for senior military staff.

-- Assist in developing reports and notes from workshops, meetings and other activities within the HQ.
+- Develop reports of the workshops, meetings and other activities held at the HQ.

-- Draft point papers and summaries to support PLP efforts.
+- Draft point papers, summaries, and supervised analysis to support LTMT efforts.

-- Other deliverables based on experience of the selected intern and specific projects.
+- Other deliverables will be tailored based on the experience of the selected intern and the requirements of specific projects.

 TYPE OF BACKGROUND/EDUCATION PREFERRED:

 Current or recent Post Graduate student in a relevant field e.g. international relations, political science or history, security affairs; however a postgraduate degree would be more preferable.
 Working knowledge of Microsoft Office (Word, PowerPoint and Excel) programmes is required and SharePoint knowledge would be an asset.